 How often is Neptune at opposition?

-Neptune is the eighth planet from our sun.
-A year on Neptune is 165 Earth-years long.
+Neptune is the 8th planet from our sun.
+So a year on Neptune is 165 Earth years long.
 Because Neptune’s orbit around the sun is so gigantic, and because Earth whips around the sun so quickly in comparison, Neptune’s opposition date comes only a few days later each year.

 2024 Neptune opposition – September 20